The Light House

 |Rooms||3 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 En suites|

 |Furniture||1 Sofa beds, Single beds (2), Double beds (2), Cots (1), Dining seats for 8, Lounge seats for 8|

 |Further details indoors|

 Ground floor: Fully equipped open-plan kitchen and dining area (seats 8) and patio doors to garden.

-Sitting room with two armchairs and two 3-seater sofas (one converts to double sofa bed for occasional use), 42" flatscreen TV with Freeview, DVD player, stereo system and Play Station 3.
+Sitting room with two armchairs and two 3-seater sofas (one converts to double sofa bed for occasional use), 50" flatscreen Smart HDTV with Freeview, DVD player, stereo system and Play Station 3.
 Cloakroom.
 Wooden floors throughout.

 First floor: Master bedroom with 5' double bed and large fitted wardrobe.
 En-suite shower room with walk-in shower, WC and basin.
 Twin bedroom with zip and link beds which convert to two 3' single beds or one 6' double bed on request, wardrobe and chest of drawers.
 Bunk bedroom (3' bunk beds suitable for adults) with wardrobe and chest of drawers.
 Family bathroom with bath with shower over, basin and WC.

 Amenities: Electric oven and 4-ring hob, microwave, fridge/freezer, washing machine, dishwasher.